iZackk26/Extended-Reality/main.md

 cost-effective way.
 This can lead to better design outcomes and a more effective learning experience for students.
-Overall, the use of XR technology in architecture design education has the potential to revolutionize the way students learn and practice design.[@darwish-2023]
+Overall, the use of XR technology in architecture design education has the potential to revolutionize the way students learn and practice design [@darwish-2023].

 The versatility of this software and user interfaces harnessing extended reality holds the potential to profoundly reshape various global industries.
 By